 College Collaboration Fund (CCF)

-The fund has a total allocation of £9,075 million and applications are invited for grants of a value up to £500,000 with an expected minimum value of £80,000.
+The CCF is a total fund of £5.4 million and applications are invited for grants of a value up to £500,000 with an expected minimum value of £100,000.

 Purpose of the fund

 The aim of the fund is to enable colleges to collaborate and share good practice and expertise to address common quality improvement priorities.
 The DfE identified three main quality improvement themes for colleges to focus on, listed below (in priority order):

 - Leadership and governance (e.g. business strategy, use of management information, recruitment, retention, responding to local and national skills priorities, etc.).

 - Financial and resource management (e.g. workforce and curriculum planning, value for money, estates optimisation, risk management, etc.).

 - Quality of education (e.g. progression to higher level qualifications, student engagement, apprenticeships, high needs provisions, vocational areas, etc.).

 All statutory FE colleges are eligible, including general FE colleges, sixth form colleges (except the ones ongoing a conversion currently converting to an academy during the 2020-21 financial year), and designated institutions.
 Academies, local authorities, independent learning providers, special post-institution and non maintained special schools are not eligible.

 Each application will require a lead college partnered with one to four other colleges, preferably all located within a shared geographical place (e.g same sub-regional level).
 The lead college must have an Outstanding or Good Ofsted rating for overall effectiveness, while the partners must have a Requirement Improvement or Inadequate rating (or other sub-judgement or EFSA inadequate for financial health).
 Colleges that do not have an Ofsted rating because of a recent merging can still apply, as long as one of the two previous colleges meet the criteria.